d0tTino/GeneCoder/docs/simulators.md

 - **none** — disable simulation (the default).
 - **illumina** — simple Illumina read errors.
 Customize rates with `--illumina-sub-rate`, `--illumina-ins-rate` and `--illumina-del-rate`.
-Depth and quality can be adjusted using `--illumina-depth`, `--illumina-quality` and `--illumina-context`.
+Depth and the base-quality distribution can be adjusted using `--illumina-depth`, `--illumina-quality` and `--illumina-context`.
 - **nanopore** — alias for `d2sim`.
 Customize rates with `--nanopore-sub-rate`, `--nanopore-ins-rate` and `--nanopore-del-rate`.